How to start an online business in Malaysia

 Experts' pricing tip for online businesses

-Online businesses can price competitively with brick-and-mortar stores while keeping more margin.
-You don't need to pass your lower operating costs onto customers.
+Online businesses can price competitively with bricks-and-mortar stores while keeping more margin.
+You do not need to pass your lower operating costs onto customers.
 Some of that extra margin covers expenses like free shipping, but the rest contributes to higher net profit margins.

 Finance options for an online business

 Most online businesses self-finance because banks rarely fund startups without a track record.
-However, alternative options exist.
+However, alternative options exist for those who need additional capital.

 Service businesses often start with just a laptop and a few software subscriptions.
 Retailers need more capital but can manage risk through soft launches with limited inventory.